Crush Rib Design Guidelines

 Drafts permit easier removal of the molded part from the mold and can improve the dimensional accuracy of the final product.
 The taper of the draft should be consistent with the type of material being molded and the depth of the feature.

 For example, a shallower hole will require less draft than a deep hole.
 The added gussets should be carefully designed to avoid entrapment of air or material.
-In ribs injection molding, the draft angle should never exceed 2° so that the rib remains visible after molding.
+In rib injection molding, the draft angle should never exceed 2° so that the rib remains visible after molding.

 Crush Rib Design Guidelines: Conclusion